 You can assign someone to review this form, like the new employee's supervisor.

 If you're inviting the employee to enter their information themselves, click Create & Invite to create this employee account, and invite them to fill out their personal information.

 If you've filled out all of the employee's information yourself, click Create.

 Custom forms are helpful in collecting information about a new employee during the onboarding process.
 It can include multiple choice or dropdown menus, lists, text fields, and more, allowing for a variety of uses.
 In this example, the hiring employer has already asked the prospect for their uniform t-shirt size, and are using a custom form to document this.

-Note: If you'd rather ask the prospect this information during the onboarding process, use File Checklists (covered later in this article).
+Note: If you'd rather ask the prospect this information during the onboarding process, use File Checklists.